mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 5. For the current release and upcoming ones a changelog has to be published, with a link recorded in the `release_notes_url` property of the `plugin.json` manifest.
 6. The plugin has to be out of Beta and be released with at least v1.0.0.
 7. All configuration is accessible via the UI of Mattermost.
 8. The plugin id defined in the manifest must not collide with the id of an existing plugin in the marketplace.
-It should follow [the naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).
+It should follow [the documentation's suggested naming convention](https://developers.mattermost.com/extend/plugins/manifest-reference/#id).

 **Technical Requirements (Checked by developers of the Toolkit or the Integrations team)**